Dholydai/mx-switch-custom/README.md

 Files for KiCad PCB design software.

-Custom Cherry MX footprints compatible with the native KiCad library.
+Custom Cherry MX footprints compatible with the native KiCad library and a Maple Elite-Pi symbol and footprint.

-These footprints allow keyboard designers to abandon the jagged 150-year old mechanical typewriter horizontal keystagger and create uniform angled key columns within straight rows of keys.
+These footprints allow keyboard designers to abandon the jagged 150-year old mechanical typewriter horizontal keystagger and create uniform linear angled key columns within straight rows of keys.

-Subsitute common keycaps sizes as needed.
-Relabel with replacement keycap stickers.
-Manufacturers will eventually catch up.
+I have been subsituting common keycaps sizes from large XDA keycapy sets, and relabeling them with keycap stickers as neeeded.

-Maple Elite-Pi symbol and footprint.
-None provided by Keebio in early 2025.
+YUZU custom keycaps makes any die-sub keycap set that your heart desires.
+I have designed and bought five sets in two months.
+Even with the new high tariffs, the price is a affordable.
+Good quality product.

 Link to my repo of modern writing instruments: [Writerz With an Attitude](https://github.com/Dholydai/writerz-with-an-attitude)